offensive-packaging/documentation/llvm-defaults/index.md

  Generic Options:

    --help             - Display available options (--help-hidden for more) --help-list        - Display list of available options (--help-list-hidden for more) --version          - Display the version of this program

  yaml2obj Options:

+   -D=<string>        - Defined the specified macros to their specified definition.
+The syntax is <macro>=<definition>
    --docnum=<uint>    - Read specified document from input (default = 1)
-   -o=<filename>   - Output filename
+   --max-size=<ulong> - Sets the maximum allowed output size (0 means no limit) [ELF only] -o=<filename>      - Output filename
  ```

  - - -